ThGaskin/NeuralABM/README.md

 ## Parameter sweeps

-Take a look at `models/SIR/cfgs` folder.
+Take a look at the `models/SIR/cfgs` folder.
 In it you will find lots of subfolders, each containing a pair of `run.yml` and `eval.yml` files.
-These are called *configuration sets*: pre-fabricated run files and corresponding evaluation configurations that will reproduce a given plot.
+These are called *configuration sets*: pre-fabricated run files and corresponding evaluation configurations.
 Try running the following command:

 ```commandline
 utopya run SIR --cs Predictions_from_ABM_data